-Table 8 and Figure 8 give estimated growth in technology based on the parameter estimates given in Table 7 (For durable manufacturing, we continue to use the parameter estimates given in Table 3).
-Overall, our basic conclusion is intact: The lost decade is not a period of low technology growth.
-The results for the entire private economy show a pickup in technology from 1.2 percent in the 1980s to 1.8 percent in the 1990s: Taken at face value, the Japanese economy experienced 0.6 percentage point acceleration in technology growth in the lost decade!
-This acceleration mostly comes from the acceleration in technology growth for the non-manufacturing sector.
-Growth in non-manufacturing technology increased 0.9 percentage points, from 0.3 percent in the 1980s to 1.2 percent in the 1990s.
+Table 8 and Figure 8 give estimated growth in technology based on the parameter estimates given in Table 7 (for durable manufacturing, we continue to use the parameter estimates given in Table 3).
+Overall, our basic conclusion is intact: the lost decade is not a period of low technology growth.
+The results for the entire private-sector economy show a pickup in technology from 1.2 percent in the 1980s to 1.8 percent in the 1990s: taken at face value, the Japanese economy experienced a 0.6 percentage point acceleration in technology growth in the lost decade!
+This acceleration comes mostly from the acceleration in technology growth for the non-manufacturing sector.
+Growth in non-manufacturing technology increased 0.9 percentage point, from 0.3 percent in the 1980s to 1.2 percent in the 1990s.